Deep neural networks have an inbuilt Occam's razor: Results

-To understand why changes in the inductive bias towards simplicity that are small relative to the $38$ or so orders of magnitude scale on which $P(f)$ varies (see also \cref{app:fig:sw8relu}(b)) nevertheless lead to such significant differences in generalization performance, we need another important ingredient, namely how the \textit{number} of functions vary with complexity.
+\textbf{Priors over complexity:} To understand why relatively modest changes in the inductive bias towards simplicity lead to such significant differences in generalization performance, we need another important ingredient, namely how the \textit{number} of functions vary with complexity.
 Basic counting arguments imply that the number of strings of a fixed length that have complexity $K$ scales exponentially as $2^K$~\cite{li2008introduction}.
 Therefore, the vast majority of functions picked at random will have high complexity.
 This exponential growth of the number of functions with complexity can be captured in a more coarse-grained prior, the probability $P(K)$ that the DNN expresses a function of complexity $K$ upon random sampling of parameters over a parameter initialisation function $P_{\rm par}(\Theta)$, which can also be written in terms of functions as $P(K') = \sum_{ f\in \mathcal{H}_{K'}} P(f)$, the weighted sum over the set $\mathcal{H}_{K'}$ of all functions with complexity $\tilde{K}(f)=K'$.
 In \cref{fig:Cube_plots_1} (g) $P(K)$ is shown for uniform random sampling of functions for $10^8$ samples using the LZ measure, and also for the theoretical ideal compressor with $P(K) = 2^{K-K_{max}-1}$ over all $2^{128}\approx 3 \times 10^{38}$ functions (see also \cref{app:priors}).
-In (h) we display the dramatic difference between the fully simplicity-biased $P(K)$ and the less-biased $P(K)$.
-For the network with $\sigma_w =1$ $P(K)$ is nearly flat.
-This behaviour follows from the fact that the AIT coding-theorem like scaling~\cite{dingle2018input,valle2018deep} of the prior over functions $P(f)\sim 2^{-\tilde{K}(f)}$ counters the $2^K$ growth in the number of functions.
-By contrast, for the more artefactual $\sigma_w=8$ system, the simplicity bias is less strong.
-Even though there remains significant simplicity bias (we estimate that for the simplest functions, $P(f)$ is about $10^{25}$ times higher than the mean probability $\left<P(f)\right> =2^{-128} \approx 3 \times 10^{-39}$) this DNN is orders of magnitude more likely to throw up complex functions, an effect that SGD is unable to overcome.
+In (h) we display $P(K)$ for functions not sampled at random, but rather from the two networks.
+There is a dramatic difference between random sampling functions (as in (g)) and between the network with $\sigma_w =1$, where $P(K)$ is nearly flat.
+This behaviour follows from the interesting fact that the AIT coding theorem-like scaling~\cite{dingle2018input,valle2018deep} of the prior over functions $P(f)\sim 2^{-\tilde{K}(f)}$ counters the $2^K$ growth in the number of functions.

+By contrast, even though, relative to the $38$ or so orders of magnitude scale on which $P(f)$ varies, the more artefactual $\sigma_w=8$ system has strong simplicity bias (we estimate that for the simplest functions, $P(f)$ is about $10^{25}$ times higher than the mean probability $\left<P(f)\right> =2^{-128} \approx 3 \times 10^{-39}$), this is not enough to counter the $2^K$ growth in the number of functions with complexity.
+Therefore, this DNN is exponentially more likely to throw up complex functions, an effect that SGD is unable to overcome.